Campus Improvement Plan

 Strategy 1: CAMPUS SAFETY COMMITTEE: Establish Campus Safety Committees composed of a cross section of stakeholders to look at matters related to campus safety.

+Strategy's Expected Result/Impact: Campus principal will recruit a safety team and provide a roster.
 Campus team will meet three times per year so that we will be able to refine safety practices.

-Staff Responsible for Monitoring: Principal
+Staff Responsible for Monitoring: Principal Campus Safety Officer

 Strategy 2: Participate in campus safety audit.